apix0n/daiku/README.md

 ## requirements

 * a Redis-type database to store the data,
-  > thus avoiding getting 429'd or banned from using the services
 * a hosting provider
   > i recommend Vercel because the functions can make a lot of outside calls which is needed for TMDB querying